zhenchuan/eaux/readme.md

 `Eaux` provides` GroupFileWriter` to provide custom logic.

-##### Since the `orc file wirter` provided by hive is procesed in the memory process, the need to ensure that data is persisted to disk before the program terminates and will not cause data loss
+##### Since the `orc file wirter` provided by hive is processed in the memory process, the need to ensure that data is persisted to disk when the program terminates and will not cause data loss

-`Eaux` using the` CommitLog` mechanism to ensure the safe of the data is written.
-If the document fails to generate ORC, will recover from CommitLog  ~
+`Eaux` using the` CommitLog` mechanism to ensure the safety of the data is written.
+If the document fails to generate ORC, it will still be recovered from CommitLog  ~

 -----

-### scalability
+### Scalability
 it 's easy to scale out ,
-just copy the generated bin codes to another machine,the run it
+just copy the generated bin codes to another machine,then run it

 ###  install to local maven repo
 ```